lornebb/Venice-Drone-website/README.md

 Need to get an example read me to use!

+11th May -
+- Must remeber to open HOME on index.html to find the proper page!!!
+- img alt tags, knew i forgot about something.

 9th May -
 - need to figure out nav bar invisibility...
 - holy shit balls, finally figured out the background thing and it looks wicked!